coda/packs-sdk/docs/guides/development/pack-maker-tools.md

     <img src="../../../images/pmt_open_error.png" srcset="../../../images/pmt_open_error_2x.png 2x" class="screenshot" alt="Open Pack maker tools from a formula error">

-The Pack maker tools opens in the document as a panel at the bottom of the document, that you can resize or close.
+The Pack maker tools opens in the document as a panel at the bottom of the document.
+You can freely resize or close this panel.

 <img src="../../../images/pmt_overview.png" srcset="../../../images/pmt_overview_2x.png 2x" class="screenshot" alt="The Pack maker tools">